 - 1.1.
 The rights of organisation of F2 races and championships is owned and ruled by the UIM which has granted the management of the competition to the Council.
 The UIM may appoint a Race Director who reports to the OOD.
 He assists the OOD in all duties and is entitled to impose penalties. - 1.2.
 The Council may update the rules whenever necessary. - 1.3.
 The F2 daily management Committee is responsible for the championship daily management.
-This Committee is composed of the F2 Driver Rep (1 Vote), Team Rep (1 vote), UIM Technical Commissioner appointed for the event (1 Vote) and the UIM Race Director (1 Vote, or casting vote) and the Formula Committee Chairman (1 vote or casting vote).
+This Committee is composed of the F2 Driver Rep (1 Vote), Team Rep (1 vote), UIM Technical Commissioner appointed for the event (1 Vote) and the UIM Race Director (1 Vote, or casting vote). - 1.4.
+The F2 World Championship Events are governed by the UIM international rules for circuit racing, as published in the white and blue pages of the Circuit Rulebook and by the instructions issued by the UIM Events. - 1.5.
+Two UIM Commissioners (1 Commissioner 1 Technical Commissioner) plus 1 UIM Pontoon Marshall and 1 local Technical Assistant from the national Authority will be appointed for each round of the F2 World Championship series which will be held over a minimum of three rounds and for the F2 European Championship which will be held in one round.